 Opening hours, access, and level of service

-Starting May 25 we will be back to normal opening hours with access to campus 24/7.
+We are back to normal opening hours with access to campus 24/7.

 When arriving at ITU, you must wash or disinfect your hands.
 Please wash or disinfect your hands on a regular basis during the day.